JehanneOS/jehanne/doc/hacking/overview.md

 8. Use `typedefs` for struct and enums (CamelCase) but not for pointers.

-9. Functions should be short, do one thing, hold few local variables and `goto` a centralized cleanup section error.
+9. Functions should be short, do one thing, hold few local variables and `goto` a centralized cleanup section on error.
-    Return values should consider errors as first class citizens.
+    Keep in mind errors when designing the return values of your functions.
     Use Plan9's `error()` machinery only in functions directly called by other modules (like `Dev` methods and exported ones), not just to easily unroll the stack.